Charlotte, NC 2014

 It happened to me.

 I relapsed again and again, even after coming to experience perfection in The Creator.
 But each time I got back into treatment more quickly than I had before.
-I began learning how to become honest with myself, accept my faults, and try again.
 Always try again.
-I’m learning how to love the parts of myself that are inadequate and forgive myself for destroying my body and soul for so long.
-But I don’t walk the journey of life alone.
-I never walked it alone, I walk with God.

 Organ Donor is the title of my upcoming sophomore record.
 It is the music memoir encompassing the music I wrote throughout a decade of heroin addiction, but due to the nature of addiction, I was unable to record the album until now.
-I am finding my way through the darkness.
+I began recording at Blue Moose Studio in Durham, NC on Jan 15th 2018!
+I launched a pledgemusic campaign to crowdfund the cheddar for Organ Donor!
+You can support Organ Donor by pledging here.
+Every person who supports the presale of Organ Donor will be named on the album in the thank you section.

 If you’re reading this, and you’re still suffering from addiction, keep trying.
 Keep asking for help.
 Go to Narcotics Anonymous (818.773.9999) or Alcoholics Anonymous (212.870.3400); go to rehab for the 30th time; go back to the hospital.
 Stop trusting street pharmacists to heal your pain.
 Addiction is a symptom of a greater problem.
 I believe the true problem is rooted in spiritual, mental, and emotional trauma, and it can be healed.